 Shipper vs Exporter of Record: Understanding the Key Differences

 Curious about the key figures in international trade?
-Let’s explore the roles of shippers and exporters of record.
+Let’s explore the roles of shippers and EOR exporters of record.
 These roles are crucial in the global supply chain but often need to be understood and used interchangeably.
 Understanding the difference between a shipper and an exporter of record is essential for businesses involved in international trade, as it affects responsibilities, liabilities, and compliance with trade regulations.

 In this article, we’ll break down the roles of shippers and exporters of record, exploring their unique responsibilities and how they differ.
 We’ll look at each role’s specific duties, the legal implications of these positions, and why it’s important to tell them apart.
 By the end, you’ll clearly understand how these roles shape international trade and why knowing the difference matters for your business operations.